Employment

 The School

 At Greens Farms Academy (GFA), students are empowered to do the hard, thrilling, essential work of shaping their own world, of building their own future.
-More than 700 PreK -12 students come from 23 towns in Fairfield and Westchester counties and form a joyful community that aspires to live by the school's motto, "Each for All."
-Founded in 1925, GFA is situated on a former Vanderbilt estate in a scenic 44-acre campus located in Westport, CT.
-The school’s highly regarded academic program is built around small class sizes (average 15), mentoring partnership with faculty (8:1 student to teacher ratio), and innovative programs designed to support students’ pursuit of questions that matter to them.
+More than 700 PreK-12 students come from 23 towns in Fairfield and Westchester counties and form a joyful community that aspires to live by the school's motto, "Each for All."
+The school’s highly regarded academic program is built around small class sizes (average 15), mentoring partnerships with faculty (8:1 student to teacher ratio), and innovative programs designed to support students’ pursuit of inquiry.
 The faculty is characterized by its growth mindset, embracing innovation, exploring a range of student-centered approaches, and constantly seeking to better serve its students.

-GFA is a suburban school close to major transportation and a five-minute walk from the Greens Farms Metro-North train station.
-The campus sits on the Long Island Sound, a half-hour south of New Haven and an hour north of New York City by car or commuter train.
+GFA is a suburban school close to major transportation and a five-minute walk from the Greens Farms Metro North train station.
+The campus sits on the Long Island Sound, a half hour south of New Haven and an hour north of New York City by car or commuter train.
+Please visit GFA’s employment page for more information.

 The Position